Select the poster title to display its abstract.

 (University of Illinois Urbana-Champaign, University of Chicago, Argonne National Laboratory)

 Many researchers use Python for interactive data science, machine learning, and online computing.
 However, computations that are simple to perform at small scales (e.g., on a laptop) can easily become prohibitively difficult as data sizes and analysis complexity grows.
 For example, efficient interactive analysis at scale can require real-time management of parallel and/or cloud computing resources, orchestration of remote task execution, and data staging across wide area networks.
-In this talk we introduce Parsl (Parallel Scripting Library), a pure Python library for orchestrating the concurrent and parallel execution of interactive and many-task workloads, and demonstrate how it integrates with the scientific Python ecosystem and how it is being used in a variety of scientific domains.
+On this poster we introduce Parsl (Parallel Scripting Library), a pure Python library for orchestrating the concurrent and parallel execution of interactive and many-task workloads, and demonstrate how it integrates with the scientific Python ecosystem and how it is being used in a variety of scientific domains.

 Defining Policies to Turn a Team and Project Around